daominhduc2899/pdsnd_github/README.md

 ### Credits
 https://github.com/udacity/pdsnd_github

-This is completed by: Aljawharah Mohammad
+This is completed by: Dao Minh Duc